 The Royal Army Physical Training Corps provides the Army's physical performance specialists.
-The Corps are responsible for developing and maintaining physical fitness across the Army so that individuals and units are prepared for Military Tasks.
+The Corps is responsible for developing and maintaining physical fitness across the Army so that individuals and units are prepared for Military Tasks.

 11 September 1860

 Within The Royal Army Physical Training Corps there are a number of trade specialisations, which cover a range of activities from physical training to exercise rehabilitation.

 - Exercise Rehabilitation

 Headquarters Royal Army Physical Training Corps - Aldershot

 Headquarters Royal Army Physical Training Corps is located within Fox Lines, Aldershot, which is also home to the Army School of Physical Training and Headquarters Army Sports Control Board.

 I wanted a challenging and rewarding career Kelvin, 34

 Royal Army Physical Training Corps Instructors (RAPTCIs) generally serve as detached personnel within most units across the Army.
 They are tasked by their Commanding Officers with the responsibility of maintaining the physical fitness of their soldiers in preparation for Military Operations.
 This requires a high level of knowledge and experience in order to design and implement a physical training regime which complements the Unit role and training cycle.

 In addition to their physical training specialisation, RAPTCIs also have the opportunity to specialise in Adventurous Training and Exercise Rehabilitation.